Dan M. Lee: Judicial service

 While practicing law, Lee "decided he wanted to be a judge after practicing under a very rude federal court judge", believing that he could show people more understanding from the bench.
 In August 1968, Governor John Bell Williams appointed Lee, then president of the law firm of Ray, Lee, and Moore, to the State Oil and Gas Board.
-In 1971, Williams appointed Lee to serve as a County Judge, in a newly-created seat in Hinds County, Mississippi.
+In 1971, Williams appointed Lee to serve as a County Judge, in a newly created seat in Hinds County, Mississippi.
 Lee was a county judge, and a state circuit judge for Hinds and Yazoo Counties, In 1979, he heavily criticized the Ross Barnett Reservoir, following a flood which caused heavy damage in Jackson, Mississippi, unsuccessfully seeking to have the county initiate a grand jury investigation into the matter, and also seeking, again unsuccessfully, to persuade the jurisdictions involved to withhold payments due to the water supply district.
-This involvement was raised as an issue when Lee ran for a seat on the state supreme court in 1980, as a Democrat seeking to succeed retiring justice Stokes V. Robertson, but Lee handily defeated his Republican opponent, James Arden Barnett.
+This involvement was raised as an issue when Lee ran for a seat on the state supreme court in 1980, as a Democrat seeking to succeed retiring justice Stokes Robertson Jr., but Lee handily defeated his Republican opponent, James Arden Barnett.
 Lee served from 1981 to 1998.
 He succeeded Armis E. Hawkins as chief justice in November 1995, with the expectation that Lee would being "a more conservative philosophy to the court's highest post", and would "push the court more in that direction — pro-family, pro-business, pro-death penalty, pro-tort reform".
 Lee declined to run for reelection in 1997, choosing to retire from the court at the beginning of the 1998 term.

 In 2003, the town of Petal named its new court building after Lee.